 ACTIVITIES

-Ohana is an active participant in volunteer and community building events in disaster affected areas such as Tohoku and Tibet, and poverty affected areas such as Cambodia in Southeast Asia.
+Ohana International School is an active participant in volunteer and community-building events in disaster-affected areas such as Tohoku and Tibet, and the poverty-affected regions such as Cambodia in Southeast Asia.

-Early in 2011, Ohana International School in Tokyo Director, Shelley Sacks, spent time volunteering in Cambodia.
-Caring for others is a regular topic of discussion among the children and teachers at our Tokyo preschool, and this was a great opportunity for Shelley to “walk the talk” and bring back a wealth of experiences to share with the Ohana community.
+Early in 2011, Ohana International School in Tokyo Director Shelley Sacks, together with some parents, engaged in volunteering in Cambodia.
+Caring for others is a regular topic of conversation at Ohana, and we believe exposing children to different cultures, lifestyles, and environments gives them meaningful experiences to share with the Ohana community.

-Trip to Cambodia for the opening of Ohana Learning Tree; kindergarten classroom built by Ohana International School in Tokyo, Japan
+Trip to Cambodia for the opening of Ohana Learning Tree kindergarten classrooms built by Ohana International School in Tokyo, Japan.

 Links to some of Ohana’s volunteer stories: